 - The four words fans have been waiting for since the show began, as poor Renfield cowers in terror.

 My name... is Dracula.

-When Sir Malcolm and Kaetenay are on the train and a cowboy is being extremely racist toward Kaetenay due to him being a Native American and Sir Malcolm delivers a brutal reason you suck speech to the cowboy and makes it very clear it would be in the cowboys best interest to walk away now.
+- When Sir Malcolm and Kaetenay are on the train and a couple of cowboys are being extremely racist toward Kaetenay due to him being a Native American, Sir Malcolm, in a calm voice dripping with Tranquil Fury, makes it very clear it would be in the cowboys' best interests to walk away now.
+They do so.

 - From the fourth episode, "A Blade Of Grass," Vanessa squares off with Lucifer and Dracula at once.
 And resists them.
 When the two threaten to unleash all the horrors and terrors at their command, Vanessa sneers at them "unleash them", declaring that while she is nothing, "no more than a blade of grass.
 I am!"
 And demonstrates her power to the biggest, baddest monsters in all of Penny Dreadful.

 - Kaetenay slicing the throat of a mook with one knife-slash and decapitating a rattlesnake with the backswing of the same strike.

 - Dracula sends a horde of vampires scurrying away from the corpse on which they were feeding with nothing but a slight twitch of his finger.

 - The dinner table massacre at the Talbot Ranch in "No Beast So Fierce" is full of badass moments: Rusk taking out Hecate before being shot by Ethan; Malcolm, Kaetenay, and Ethan storming the chapel; Kaetenay's sneak-attack; and finally, Malcolm shooting Jared Talbot so that Ethan won't have to kill his own father.

 - Catriona's fencing duel at the academy, especially utilizing as many dirty tricks as she needs to win.